 After setting up her eBay shop, Sophia dedicated her time and expertise to sourcing vintage clothing with added value, which she bought cheap and sold expensive, reading Dummy books to transform her business from a simple online shop to a Nasty Gal empire.

-I’ve drawn up some key takeaways from Sophia’s experience for those of you who may be interested in the industry, have always aspired to open your own boutique, or just intrigued to see how she made it from the bottom to the top.
+I’ve drawn up some key takeaways from Sophia’s experience and also asked some experts including designers Henry Holland and Andrea Brocca to give advice for those of you who may be interested in the industry, have always aspired to open your own boutique, or just intrigued to see how entrepreneurs make it from the bottom to the top.

 1. Find Something You Like Doing…And Actually Do It

 Find something you like doing.
 Sounds easy, right?
 That’s pretty much all it takes to launch a new business, in conjunction with some initiative and planning – but the issue is, very few people even know what they really like doing.
 Sophia was inspired by two things she enjoyed: vintage fashion and browsing eBay.
-If you think about it this way, it sounds straightforward, but it took her a bit of creative thinking to understand how she could combine those two things to launch Nasty Gal.
-Don’t be afraid to think out of the box a bit!
-After all, that’s how Eluxe was launched – our editor was tired of working for ‘conventional’ magazines and was looking for a sustainable luxury one to edit.
-When she found none, she launched one, and voila!
-You’re reading it.
+It took her a wee bit of creative thinking to understand how she could combine those two things to launch Nasty Gal, but she did it.
+It almost happened organically!